Unreliable, slow, unresponsive, inconsistent, doing the bare minimum, checked out.

 You may tell them something like, "I'm glad you've brought this up, I wanted to talk to you about..." which allows you to transition to the area that seems best to talk about.

 As you dig into the most important areas to address, tap into the examples you listed when you were preparing.
-They can help illustrate not only what needs to be different, but also how what they did affected their team, you, or the company.
+They can help illustrate not only what needs to be different, but also how what they did affected their team, you, and your company.

 Everyone's worldview is different.
 It's easy for someone to be completely unaware of problems they may be causing for others, especially if they work remotely and don't see reactions or hear conversations from their colleagues.